XueZeyue/xuezeyue.github.io/_pages/about.md

 My work focuses on designing the pre-training and post-training pipelines for large-scale deep generative models, such as RAPHAEL and DanceGRPO.

-I am actively looking for a full-time research scientist position in industry starting from 2026.
-Please reach out if there is a good match.

 <br/>

 Research Interests